 The joys of parenting include disciplining your child when they do something wrong.
 But what do you do when your teen is no longer a small child who you can give a time out to?
-Here are some effective consequences for teens that really work:
+Take a look at these effective consequences for teens, and why they work so well.

 An effective consequence is one that should encourage your child to change their behaviour.
 Perhaps they are not abiding by your house rules, or they aren’t being respectful to people, or they are lying.
 Then you need to find a consequence that will help change that behaviour.

-Really effective consequences are ones that are connected to the original behaviour, and are both task- and time-specific.
+Really effective consequences, for teens or any age, are ones that are connected to the original behaviour, and are both task- and time-specific.

 Tweens and teens push boundaries to see how their parents will respond.
 It’s important to establish clear rules, and to have consequences for breaking those rules.
 For example, the punishment for breaking the curfew might be that your teen has to stay home the next weekend.